johnjdavisiv/rmba/README.md

 ### Repeated-measure Bland-Altman analysis with mixed models

 **To-do**:
- * Implement bootstrap confidence intervals to get confidence intervals
+ * ~~Implement bootstrap confidence intervals to get confidence intervals~~
- * Add confidence intervals to interpretation
+     * Figure out if this bootstrapping implementation is correct!

 ## Introduction